• Skip to primary navigation

-Like most writers, I started my freelancing career fearing and hating query letters in equal parts.
-Then I doubled my response rate.
+Like most writers, I started my freelancing career fearing and hating pitching in equal parts.
+Then, I doubled my response rate.

-In the early days of my career, I sent out five query letters a day, 25 queries a week, most of them bad, and slowly worked my way up to a point where I was getting rejections and then to a point where I was getting acceptances.
+In the early days of my career, I sent out five query letters a day, 25 queries a week.
+They were bad initially, but I worked my way up to a point where I was getting regular rejections and then, over time, regular acceptances.

 This worked for a while.
 In fact, it worked for many years.
-My career started progressing, I got assignments from publications such as TIME and The New York Times.
+My career started progressing.
+I got assignments from publications such as TIME and The New York Times.
 And then I got repeat assignments from these publications and many other prestigious titles as well.
-I was making money and I was doing well.
-I’d send out ten queries, seven of them would be ignored, three would get a response, and on average, I’d get one assignment.
+I was making money, and I was doing well.
+I’d send out ten queries, five of them would be ignored, five would get a response, and on average, I’d get one or two assignments.

 While this worked, those non-responses upset me.
 They upset most freelancers the way rejections don’t.